nexus6-haiku/nexus6-haiku.github.io/_posts/2025-19-03-Setup-an-environment-for-AI-in-Haiku-Part-2.md

 I've shown how to configure and use an AI/LLM stack in Haiku, demonstrating that it's possible to run language models and semantic retrieval systems even on a lightweight operating system without GPU acceleration.

-The resource that's most scarce on Haiku for these types of applications is definitely RAM.
 LLM models, even quantized ones, require a significant amount of memory.
 For an acceptable experience, I recommend:

 1. **Using quantized models**: Models in GGUF format with 4-bit or 3-bit quantization can significantly reduce memory consumption.
 2. **Limiting the context**: Reducing the context size (`n_ctx`) is one of the most effective ways to reduce memory usage.